-A: Comcast Cable provides cable television in the City of Minneapolis.
+A: Comcast Cable and CenturyLink currently provides cable television in the City of Minneapolis.

 Q: What do I do if my cable service does not work properly or I have a specific complaint to register?

-A: If you have questions or concerns about cable television services in Minneapolis first call Comcast Cable at 612-522-2000.
-If your concern is not resolved by dealing directly with the cable company you may fill out a complaint form on line or call this office at (612) 673-2234 to register a complaint.
+A: If you have questions or concerns about Comcast Xfinity TV cable services in Minneapolis first call Comcast Cable at 651-222-3333.
+If you have questions or concerns about CenturyLink Prism TV cable services in Minneapolis call CenturyLink at 800-244-1111.
+If your concern is not resolved by dealing directly with the cable company you may fill out a complaint form online or call this office at 612-673-2234 to register a complaint.

-Q: Why has Comcast been granted a cable franchise in Minneapolis and can other cable providers also operate in the City of Minneapolis?
+Q: Why have Comcast and CenturyLink been granted a cable franchise in Minneapolis and can other cable providers also operate in the City of Minneapolis?

-A: Comcast now holds a non-exclusive franchise which covers the entire area of Minneapolis.
+A: Comcast holds a non-exclusive franchise which covers the entire area of Minneapolis.
+CenturyLink holds a non-exclusive franchise with a goal to build-out the entire city over 5-year term.
+The initial build-out commitment for CenturyLink is 15% of the city over the first two years with a requirement to provide PrismTV to households in every Minneapolis ward.
 Should other cable television providers wish to offer services in Minneapolis, the City of Minneapolis is open and willing to negotiate franchise agreements with these providers.

 Q: Does the City of Minneapolis regulate cable television?